Skip to main content

 The 1099 Contractor Comparison

 Hiring a 1099 contractor at $75,000 eliminates employer taxes and all benefits costs.
-The business pays exactly $75,000 — no FICA match, no benefits, no workers' comp.
+The business pays exactly $75,000.
+No FICA match, no benefits, no workers' comp.

 But the comparison is not apples to apples:

 1. IRS classification rules: The worker must genuinely be independent.
-If you control their schedule, provide their tools, and they work exclusively for you, the IRS may reclassify them as employees — with back taxes, penalties, and interest.
+If you control their schedule, provide their tools, and they work exclusively for you, the IRS may reclassify them as employees.
+With back taxes, penalties, and interest.

 2. Contractor premium: Contractors typically charge 20-40% more than their equivalent W-2 rate to cover their own taxes (15.3% self-employment tax), benefits, and income instability.
 A contractor asking $75,000 is earning less in take-home than a $75,000 salaried employee.

-3. True cost of a $75K W-2 in contractor terms: To stay cost-neutral, the contractor equivalent would need to bill roughly $45-55/hour for a 40-hour week — which over a full year at $100-115K is actually more expensive than the W-2 path once you factor in employer costs.
+3. True cost of a $75K W-2 in contractor terms: To stay cost-neutral, the contractor equivalent would need to bill roughly $45-55/hour for a 40-hour week.
+Which over a full year at $100-115K is actually more expensive than the W-2 path once you factor in employer costs.

 The Hidden Costs Beyond Benefits